Select any section to jump.

 All members are encouraged to attend at least one CYO activity per month, more if the member is able.
 The beginning and ending times of activities are published in the newsletter and constitute the time frame for an activity to be officially sponsored by the CYO.
 All rules are in effect during the stated time.
 Members should make every effort to arrive on time and remain until the stated end time for a CYO activity.
-In instances designated by the director, a member may be required to remain until the published end time for an activity unless picked up by a parent or legal guardian; a CYO member may not be permitted to depart with older siblings, relatives, or other friends that are not legal guardians prior to the official end time of an activity without the express permission of the parent or legal guardian.
+In instances designated by the Youth Minister, a member may be required to remain until the published end time for an activity unless picked up by a parent or legal guardian; a CYO member may not be permitted to depart with older siblings, relatives, or other friends that are not legal guardians prior to the official end time of an activity without the express permission of the parent or legal guardian.

 Forbidden Items: Alcohol, Drugs, Tobacco, Medications, and Weapons